 The following table will explain the concept of eligibility to furnish Form 15G and 15H-

-c) Penalty for incorrect/wrong submission of Form 15G or 15F
+d) Penalty for incorrect/wrong submission of Form 15G or 15H

 Imprisonment and fines await those who wrongly file the two forms to avoid tax on interest income liable for tax deduction at source.

-Section 277 provides for prosecution for making false statement or producing false accounts /documents.
-If a taxpayer makes statement in any verification under the Act or under any rules made thereunder, or delivers an account or statement which is false, and [As amended by Finance Act, 2015] which he either knows or believes to be false, or does not believe it to be true, he shall be punishable as follows:
+Section 277: If a person makes a statement in any verification under this Act or under any rule made thereunder, or delivers an account or statement which is false, and which he either knows or believes to be false, or does not believe to be true, he shall be punishable,—

-ii) With rigorous imprisonment which shall not be less than 3 months but which may extend to two years (3 years upto 30-6-2012) and with fine in other cases.
+(ii) in any other case, with rigorous imprisonment for a term which shall not be less than three months but which may extend to two years and with fine.

 Section 272B provides penalty in case of default by the taxpayer in complying with the provisions of section 139A or knowingly quoting incorrect PAN in any document referred to in section 139A(5)(c) or intimates incorrect PAN for the purpose of section 1 39A(5A)/(5C).
 Penalty under section 272B is Rs.
 10,000.